• Skip to primary navigation

 Now it's time to make the brown sugar glaze!

-Put all the ingredients for the glaze in a saucepan and whisk together on medium heat until thick and bubbly.
+1. Put all the ingredients except the walnuts in a saucepan and whisk together on medium heat until it gets thick and bubbly.

 Add-ins

-• You can knead some raisins or dried cranberries into the dough.
+• You can knead some raisins or dried cranberries or blueberries into the dough.

 • For a citrus flavor, add some lemon or orange zest to the dough.